jpegleg/serotinous-cone/README.md

 The certbot and scripts PKI is lighter weight than running a full fledged cloud native solution, and interestingly is not only more reliable but scales surprisingly well.

 If HTTP ACME challenges are used and there are multiple DNS A records going to multiple cones, then the web data (/srv/persist) will need to be syncronized between nodes in near real time in order to complete the ACME challenge.
 There are alternate challenge types based on DNS records that can be used, otherwise link the storage.
-I'll likely add some storage configurations to this repo eventually.

 #### But we don't <i>have</i> to have HostPath here!
 We can use other storage mechanisms instead, no problem.